mehdihadeli/envoy-samples/dynamic-envoy-proxy/readme.md

   lb_policy: ROUND_ROBIN
   type: EDS
   eds_cluster_config:
-    service_name: "EnvoyNetCore"
+    service_name: "localservices"
     eds_config:
       path: /etc/envoy/eds.yaml
 ```

-Here is the cluster definition.
+Here is the `cluster definition`.
 You can declare more than one cluster on there.
-Cluster definitions points to endpoint definitions(eds.yaml).
-Also, at this level, you can configure a circuit breaker for the cluster.
+Cluster definitions points to endpoint definitions `(eds.yaml)`.
+Also, at this level, you can configure a `circuit breaker` for the `cluster`.

 **eds.yaml**